felixpleiva/Plastic_responses_DGRP_lines/README.md

-# Plastic responses in body and cell size of Drosophila Genetic Reference Panel (DGRP) lines
+# The role of cell size in shaping responses to oxygen and temperature in fruit flies

 This repository contains code and data needed to reproduce the manuscript: Leiva FP, Boerrigter JGJ, Verberk WCEP.
 The role of cell size in shaping responses to oxygen and temperature in fruit flies.